mulesoft-assets/template-sfdc2msdyn-contact-aggregation/README.md

 # Anypoint Template: MS Dynamics and Salesforce Contact Aggregation

-### License Agreement

-This template is available free of charge when used with Mule Runtime Enterprise Edition, CloudHub, or with a trial of Anypoint Studio.

-### Use Case

-As an admin I want to aggregate contacts from Salesforce and MS Dynamics instances and compare them to see which contacts can only be found in one of the two and which contacts are in both instances.
+Use Case: As an admin I want to aggregate contacts from Salesforce and MS Dynamics instances and compare them to see which contacts can only be found in one of the two and which contacts are in both instances.

 This template: